sympy/sympy/doc/src/guides/custom-functions.md

 Before digging into the more advanced functionality for custom functions, we should mention two common cases, the case where the function is fully symbolic, and the case where the function is fully evaluated.
-Both of these cases have much simpler alternatives than the full mechanisms described in ths guide.
+Both of these cases have much simpler alternatives than the full mechanisms described in this guide.

 (custom-functions-fully-symbolic)=